NOAH's report on due diligence assessment

 - Safety rounds with mapping of the physical working environment and safety.

-- This week's HSE theme, some only for Langøya in NOAH Solutions AS and some for the entire group.
+- This week's HSE theme, some topics just for Langøya in NOAH Solutions AS and some for the entire group.

 - Compliance assessments to verify that the quality system complies with framework conditions.